BigIskander/linux_use_android_keyboard/README.md

     ```
 2. Install Waydroid by instruction from the official website [Waydroid](https://waydro.id/).
 3. Copy files from `./shell` folder into `~/bin` folder.
 4. Copy file `linuxwritetext` into `~/bin` folder.
-This binary file can be found in releases page or you can get it by compiling source code from 'lunuxwritetext' folder.
+This binary file can be found in releases page or you can get it by compiling source code from `linuxwritetext` folder.
 You may need to allow execute files as program in file properties.
 5. Launch Waydroid:
     ```
     waydroid-run